1-eyed Finnick the Fierce scratched from Kentucky Derby 2020

-LOUISVILLE, Ky.
-(AP) The field for the Kentucky Derby has been reduced to 16 after Finnick the Fierce was scratched on Friday.
+LOUISVILLE, Ky. — The field for the Kentucky Derby has been reduced to 16 after Finnick the Fierce was scratched on Friday.

 The one-eyed gelding may have an issue with his foot.
 He’s missing his right eye because of a congenital cataract.